dataprofessor/streamlit-for-datascience/content/Lesson-5.md

 To transpose a DataFrame we can use the `dataframe.T` function.
 A DataFrame is transposed when the rows and columns become inverted meaning that what was once the column will now become the rows and vice versa.

+For comparative purpose, let's display the full DataFrame:
 ```Python
 df
 ```